Former president of UNC System C.D. Spangler Jr. dies

 He was a UNC-Chapel Hill grad himself and served as vice-chair of the Charlotte-Mecklenburg Board of Education, chaired the NC State Board of Education, and co-chaired the Governor's Commission on Education for Economic Growth.

-Current UNC System President Margaret Spellings issued the following statement Monday:
+Current UNC System President Margaret Spellings issued this statement:

 C.D.
 Spangler, Jr. was a great North Carolinian, and he will forever be a giant of our state.
 He will be remembered as a gifted business leader, a compassionate philanthropist, and above all as a public servant who answered the call of the University at a critical time in its history.
 He believed in the power of education to change lives and transform a state, and he made those possibilities into reality through his life's work.
 The first in his family to go to college, Dick never forgot who our public universities were meant to serve.
 North Carolina is the prosperous, growing state that it is because of principled leaders like Dick.